USA/GLOBAL: +1-949-461-9292

 ANALYSIS: TIRE TREAD

 The 3D View and False Color View of the treads show the value of mapping 3D surface designs.
-It provides users a straightforward tool to directly observe the size and shape of the treads from different angles.
-The Advanced Contour Analysis and Step Height Analysis are both extremely powerful tools for measuring precise dimensions of sample shapes and design
+This provides engineers with a straightforward tool to evaluate tread depth uniformity, groove design, and wear from multiple angles.
+The Advanced Contour Analysis and Step Height Analysis are both extremely powerful tools for measuring precise dimensions of sample shapes and design.

 ADVANCED CONTOUR ANALYSIS